mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/README.md

 For example, the **EG4 Chargeverter** product is essentially two of these 48V telecom units in a box, with buttons for setting maximum voltage and current.
 [Watch the Chargeverter Teardown](https://www.youtube.com/watch?v=WPEjRtABc2U).

+So, if you want to build an automation-friendly Chargeverter alternative, you are in the right place.

 ## Hardware Setup

 ### Module and Connections